Proliecan/Software-EngineeringI-e-portfolio/slides.md

     return PageController;
   });
 ```
+Note:
+- 'Message Toast' dependency
+  - Is a nice way to show **popup-messages on the UI**

 --
 <!-- .element data-background-iframe="/content/ui5_examples/controller/webapp" -->
+Note:
+- Interactive hello-world app
+- Note: Everything is on GitHub
+  if you want to take a look at it.

 --
 <!--.element: data-auto-animate -->
 ### Model (e.g. JSON / XML / *<u>OData</u>*)